When reporters write a story, they use the “5 W’s” (Who, What, Where, When and Why) to make sure they cover all of the important information.

 THE WHAT: Purpose of the Blog What will your blog look like?
 What is its number one objective?
 Do you want to promote upcoming sales and promotions or educate your readers about your products?
 Will you position yourself as a thought leader on a particular topic?
 Will you express your viewpoints about developments in the industry?
 Whatever your purpose, keep it consistent so your readers know what to expect every time they log on.

 THE WHEN: Frequency of Posts Some companies start out with the best intentions.
 I’m going to post a blog every week, they say, and it turns out to be every month.
 It’s important to set the bar high for yourself, especially at the beginning.
 Write it down and try to stick to your goal.
-Just like setting a goal for dieting or exercise, you may fail along the way, but at least you know what success will look like.
+Just like setting a goal for dieting or exercise, you may fail along the way, but at least you have a metric for success.

 WHY Why Do I Need a Blog?
 When I tell clients they need to add a blog to their website, often they want to know “why?”
 After all, blogs are a lot of work and to be honest, the ROI can be difficult to calculate.
 Yet, there are many reasons like these below that can make having a blog on your website a very important part of your overall marketing strategy.
 I actually came up with 10 great reasons to have a blog.

 So there you have the 5 W’s of putting together a business blog.
-As a freelance content writer I regularly help companies come up with editorial calendars and stick to them with custom creative content creation.
+As a freelance content writer I regularly help companies come up with editorial calendars and stick to them by creating custom content.
 If I can help you with your blog, please contact me at 630-778-6182.